cross-team/draying-front-end/documentation/data-reference/api-reference/readme.md

 16 | Pick And Return | P&R
 17 | Return From Client | RfC

+### Trip Locations

+![trip-locations-api]

+- [ ] To be further elaborated on

 ### Appointment Locations

+- Note: in the current UI these are APPT: Appointments.

 #### Appointment Location Types